l-vamsi-krishna/myBlogBackup/cl9wuwni1000y09lah48p8sru.md

 # Jira Automation

-Jira is the most common bug tracking tool used across software industry.
+Jira is the most common bug-tracking tool used across the software industry.
-There are tasks that needs to be done on a daily/weekly/sprint basis, and **Jira provides APIs** to the perform many actions on the **issue/user story**.
+There are tasks that need to be done on a daily/weekly/sprint basis, and **Jira provides APIs** to perform many actions on the **issue/user story**.

-After I have learnt basics of Python, I was looking for ways to use the knowledge acquired, and since Python is a general purpose programming language, I thought of automating some repetitive tasks and found Jira.
+After I had learned the basics of Python, I was looking for ways to use the knowledge acquired.
+Since Python is a general-purpose programming language, I thought of automating some repetitive tasks and found Jira.

-In this article, we will be looking on, how to automate some Jira tasks using Python.
+In this article, we will be looking on, at how to automate some Jira tasks using Python.
 You can **use any software/language** to perform the same.

-Before proceeding further you need to **identify **whether you are using Jira on **Jira Cloud** or on your **company hosted** server.
-Company hosted Jira would typically have company name in the domain.
+Before proceeding further you need to **identify **whether you are using Jira on **Jira Cloud** or on your **company-hosted** server.
+Company-hosted Jira would typically have a company name in the domain.

-I am using Jira on my company hosted server.
+I am using Jira on my company-hosted server.
 Typically the URL would be
 ```
 https://jiracompanydomain.com/browse/jiraid
 ```